Categories

 Why You Need an Experienced Attorney Skilled in DWI Defense in Clearwater to Get Your DUI Reduced

 If you’re looking to have your DUI charge reduced to Reckless Driving, it’s absolutely critical to partner with an attorney who is highly-experienced in DWI defense in Clearwater.
 First and foremost, he or she will help you to recognize whether or not your case is a good candidate for reduction to reckless driving.
 No two DUI cases are alike, and not every DUI case will prove to be suited for reduction to reckless driving.
-At a free consultation with an attorney from The Law Offices at Russo, Pelletier & Sullivan, we’ll examine various aspects of your case, such as lawfulness of the traffic stop, whether injury is involved, and the legality of the request for a breath test, prior to outlining a plan of action that is designed to thoroughly investigate your case and uncover evidence that may prove beneficial to your defense.
+At a free consultation with an attorney from The Law Office of Timothy Sullivan, we’ll examine various aspects of your case, such as lawfulness of the traffic stop, whether injury is involved, and the legality of the request for a breath test, prior to outlining a plan of action that is designed to thoroughly investigate your case and uncover evidence that may prove beneficial to your defense.

-If, after a thorough examination of the evidence, our office determines that your case is a suitable candidate for reduction, then we will prepare detailed correspondence to the case assigned prosecutor in the Pinellas County State Attorney’s Office.
+If, after a thorough examination of the evidence, our office determines that your case is a suitable candidate for reduction, then we will prepare detailed correspondence to the case-assigned prosecutor in the Pinellas County State Attorney’s Office.
 You can rest assured that we will do everything in our power to reveal every possible weakness in the prosecutor’s case, outline the facts associated with your driving and appearance on video, leverage any applicable case law and legal arguments, and highlight any personal background information that supports the prosecutor’s decision to possibly amend your charge to reckless driving.
-It’s crucial to note that our correspondence or reduction letter will also serve as a permanent record in support of the case assigned prosecutor to reduce the charge.
+It’s crucial to note that our correspondence or reduction letter will also serve as a permanent record in support of the case-assigned prosecutor to reduce the charge.

 Factors in Determining Whether Your DUI Can Be Reduced to Reckless Driving